GibranDelgado/Global-socieconomic-and-demographic-insights/README.md

       - Those where people only earn enough money to themselves due to low life quality, poor education and high annual hours worked, so they can't afford bringing new lifes to this world.

 ## Libraries
-These three libraries were used.
+These libraries were used.
 If you are working in a anaconda environment, you will not need the first two.
 ```
 pip install pandas
 pip install numpy